What are the benefits of Ashwagandha?

 According to lab studies at the University of India it's been found that Ashwagandha has the capacity to stimulate divert at hormones t3 and t4.
 So more specifically the findings suggest that it boosts the serum concentration of thyroid hormones t3 and t4 making it an effective remedy for hypothyroidism.

 Therefore, if you're somebody who's suffering from thyroid disorders especially hypothyroidism or you have an overactive adrenal system sometimes referred to as adrenal fatigue which is usually just again hyper adrenal activity and Ashwagandha is one clinically proven herb that can help you regulate your thyroid and decrease stress in the body.
+Please do check with your doctor before adding any new supplements or medications.

 How Much Ashwagandha Should You Take per Day?